-Mr. Maciej Sciazko Qualifications Experience Interest in Shares and Options Length of service Special responsibilities: Directorships held in other liste entities Non Executive Director Masters Econ.
+Qualifications-Experience-Interest in Shares and Options-Length of service- Non Executive Director BCom, CA Mr Kelly is a qualified Chartered Accountant and Glencore representative.
+Nil From 16 July 2007 to 8 October 2018 None Nil Qualifications - Experience - Non Executive Director BE Mech, BSc, Dip Ed Mr Comb has spent over 25 years' in the Australian mining industry, both with mining companies and in mining contractor roles.
+He was previously the Chief Executive Officer of BGC Contracting Pty Ltd, the mining contracting arm of West Australian construction group BGC Australia Pty Ltd and Managing Director of Jabiru Metals Limited.
+Length of service Special responsibilities: - 3,652,137 fully paid ordinary shares From 1 February 2012 to present None Finders Resources Ltd from 5 June 2013 to 4 April 2018 Aurelia Metals Ltd (formerly YTC Resources Limited) from 4 July 2012 to 30 June 2019 Qualifications - Non Executive Director Masters Econ.
 Mr. Sciazko is the Vice President for mining operations at Nyrstar.
 In his role he is responsible for Nyrstar's mining and milling operations in Canada.
 Mr. Sciazko brings almost two decades of senior management experience in mining operations, building of megamining projects and turnarounds.
 He worked in various mining executive roles in Europe, Turkey, Indonesia, India, Australia, Canada and South America.
 These roles included working at underground and open pit operations in coal, copper, zinc, molybdenum, gold and silver.
 Prior to joining Nyrstar, Mr. Sciazko was the CEO and General Manager of Lumina Copper, ramping up and turning around the Caserones mine in Chile and previously the General Manager of Sierra Gorda mine in Chile taking it from the construction to the production stage.
-Nil From 31 July 2018 to present None Nil Mr Jason Dunning Non Executive Director M.Sc.
-Geology Mr Jason Dunning, joined Nyrstar in October 2014 as its Group Qualifications Manager - Geology & Exploration responsible for management of Experience all activities at its mines and on its land tenure, Jason Dunning has Interest in Shares and Options previously served as Alamos Gold Inc.'s Vice President, Length of service Exploration; as Selwyn Resources Ltd.'s Vice President, Special responsibilities: Exploration; as Yukon Zinc Corporation's Vice President, Directorships held in other liste Exploration.
-Nil entities From 9 October 2015 to 13 November 2017 None Nil
+Interest in Shares and Options - Length of service Special responsibilities: - Directorships held in other listed - entities Nil From 31 July 2018 to present None